Cerabbite/writing/README.md

 You can start a new chapter with a ```#``` and then put the name of the chapter after it like so ```# Sample Title```.
 This will create a new chapter on a new page.

 ## Content
+The content of a chapter can be put after ```# Sample Title``` on a new line like so ```# Sample Title Sample Content```.

 ## Good to know
+Be sure to have an empty line after your last line of text in your document otherwise the last line will NOT be included in the document.